114 Beacon is located on the north side of Beacon, between Arlington and Berkeley, with 112 Beacon to the east and 116 Beacon to the west.

 Alice Lothrop lived at 114 Beacon with her son, Francis Bacon Lothrop.
 They previously had lived in an apartment at Haddon Hall at 282 Berkeley (29 Commonwealth).

-Francis B. Lothrop continued to live at 114 Beacon until his marriage in April of 1922 to Eleanor Abbott.
-After their marriage, they moved to 12 Fairfield.
+Francis B. Lothrop continued to live at 114 Beacon until his marriage in April of 1922 to Eleanor Abbott of 240 Beacon.
+After their marriage, they lived at 12 Fairfield.

 Alice Lothrop continued to live at 114 Beacon until about 1939, when she moved to an apartment at 100 Beacon.